JamesTsay-12/blog-site/_posts/2025-07-25-stock-picking-in-tech.md

 👉 [Barron’s: ARKK Investor Losses](https://www.barrons.com/articles/ark-invest-stock-etf-cathie-wood-1047157e)

 #### Team Experience Gaps
-- Many ARK analysts have minimal industry experience, and some lack STEM or operational credentials.
+- Many ARK analysts lack extensive STEM training or operational credentials.
-- I don't want to seem "ageist" but many of the people I see in their videos do not seem to have credible experience to inform what makes their picks profitable companies for the future.
+- Some of the public-facing analysts appear quite early in their careers, and their industry experience may not match the complexity of the technological businesses they’re analyzing.

 ---